21 Must-Have Miami Foods

 What to Order

-The jumbo crab cakes are great at all hours of the day and night, but their brunch is hard to beat.
-Offering live stations for omelettes, waffles, crêpes, pasta and so much more, you can place an order and watch it be prepared right in front of your eyes.
-They offer a large selection of delicious and trendy boozy beverages as well.
+The jumbo crab cakes are a Miami food which are great at all hours of the day and night, but the brunch is hard to beat.
+Offering live stations with delectable dishes such as omelettes, waffles, crêpes, pasta and so much more, you can place an order and watch it be prepared right in front of your eyes.
+You can also order a refreshing drink from a large selection of delicious and trendy boozy beverages.

 6. Fresh Pasta at Macchialina

-Florida boasts a massive number of incredible Italian restaurants in the Miami food scene.
-At Macchialina, enjoy fresh pasta in a cozy, upbeat environment for some of the best Italian Miami has to offer.
-You can order a la carte from their selection of delicious handmade pastas, or opt for a chef’s tasting menu to sample a little bit of everything.
+Florida boasts a massive number of incredible Italian restaurants, specifically in the Miami food scene.
+At Macchialina, you can enjoy some of the best Italian cuisine Miami has to offer, including fresh pasta, in a cozy, upbeat environment.
+You can order à la carte from the selection of delicious handmade pastas, or opt for a chef’s tasting menu to sample a little bit of everything.

 The Vibe

 Offering classic Italian dishes with an upscale and vibrant trattoria feel, this space welcomes you with stylish brick walls and cozy leather booth seating.
-Sip wine and slurp spaghetti at one of the best Italian joints in Miami.
+If we had to sum up the experience here in a single phrase, it would be the following: Sip wine and slurp spaghetti at one of the best Italian joints in Miami.

 What to Order

-You’ve got to try the short rib lasagna or the cavatelli Macchialina before their well-known dessert: creamy, bright panna cotta with fresh berries.
+You’ve got to try the spaghetti vongole or the cavatelli Macchialina before ordering one of the best Miami foods on any dessert menu: creamy, bright panna cotta with fresh berries.

 7. Tasting Menu at Stubborn Seed